redhat-openstack/website/source/newsletter/2018/may.html.md

 * [Rocky release schedule](https://releases.openstack.org/rocky/schedule.html)

 ---

-Welcome to another month of the RDO Newsletter!
-I'm super excited that we've started work on an all in one installation for TripleO - if you've got use cases, thoughts, comments, or snarky feedback, we want to hear it, of course.
-And, as always, we absolutely can't wait to see YOU in Vancouver at OpenStack Summit NEXT MONTH!
+Can you believe it's MAY ALREADY?!?
+We've had our first round of RDO Rocky M1 Test Days, prepped for OpenStack Days Vancouver, and taken our first steps in getting Power TripleO Containers.
+I can't wait to see what we do NEXT!

 ## <a name="housekeeping"></a>Housekeeping Items
 ### DEMOS Needed for the RDO Booth at OpenStack Summit Vancouver